Promoting British Values at our School

 Our Council consists of two representatives from each class and they meet regularly to discuss issues raised in their class.
 Our Council is given their own budget so that they can effect change in the school.
 Some of the past projects our Council has influenced are: the revamp of our bottom playground into a multi-functional Sports Arena with astro-turf; recycling projects around the school and donating to charities.

 Our Councillors take their roles very seriously and are also involved in the recruitment process.
-Recently, our Council interviewed many potential candidates for the position of Business Manager.
+Recently, our Council interviewed many potential candidates for the position of School Business Manager and Deputy Head.

 Parents Evening: This allows our parents to build a rapport with the teachers and discuss their child’s progress.
 Our parents are very supportive and encompass our school ethos.